itsyaoyu/Harvard-ElectionAnalytics-2022/README.md

 ![](table_2022.png)

-Taken together, the Gov 1347 forecasts tell us that the Republicans expected to win a majority of seats in the House.
+Taken together, the Gov 1347 forecasts tell us that the Republicans are expected to win a majority of seats in the House.
 The real question still remains, just how many seats will that be?

 ## Forecaster blogs